OmniBrew/sw5e-data/text/en/manual/armor.md

 ### Environmental Protection <v-chip color="info" small>new</v-chip>
 All armor provides basic environmental protection from the vacuum of space or hazardous atmospheres.
-Armor supplies enough air and heat to the wearer for 8 hours of activity or 16 hours if the operative remains motionless.
+Armor supplies enough air and reload to the wearer for 8 hours of activity or 16 hours if the operative remains motionless.
 Your GM may require that your character wear a helmet to gain this benefit, or they may use the __bubble rule__ and claim that all armor suits can cast an energy "bubble" around your characters head to keep air in and the environment out.